simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 ## Result class names

-For most queries, moor generates a new class to hold the result.
+For most queries, drift generates a new class to hold the result.
 This class is named after the query with a `Result` suffix, e.g. a `myQuery` query would get a `MyQueryResult` class.

 You can change the name of a result class like this: